Personal Finance

 Income driven repayment plans

-Your monthly loan payment is calculated differently on income driven repayment plans.
-Monthly payments are calculated as a percentage of your discretionary income.
+Income-driven repayment plans calculate monthly payments as a percentage of your discretionary income.

 An Extended Payment Plan

-If you select an extended payment plan, these loans last for 20 years or more.
-The total loan balance reduces over time, but much slower than other options.
+Extended payment plans span 20 years or more.
+Total loan balances decrease over time but much slower than other options.

-Making timely payments on these plans is even more important.
-One missed payment will lead to a higher loan balance since you’re paying less towards the monthly interest.
+Timely payments become critical on these plans.
+One missed payment leads to higher loan balances since you’re paying less toward monthly interest.

 Making Monthly Payments of less than the Requested Amount

-If your monthly payment doesn’t cover the requested amount, your loan balance could rise.
-This is due to capitalized interest.
+Insufficient monthly payments can increase your loan balance due to capitalized interest.

-Your payment must cover both the principal payment and the capitalized interest.
-Otherwise, the unpaid interest gets added to your total loan balance.
+Payments must cover both principal and capitalized interest.
+Otherwise, unpaid interest gets added to your total loan balance.

 Deferring or Missing Payments

-Forbearance is if you temporarily stop making payments.
-Interest capitalization occurs when this happens, which results in higher loan balances.
+Forbearance temporarily suspends payments.
+Interest capitalization occurs during this period, resulting in higher loan balances.

-If you’re not paying the requested monthly payment, the unpaid interest accrues, increasing your total loan balance.
+When you’re not making the requested monthly payment, unpaid interest accrues and increases your total loan balance.

 How to Lower your Loan Balance